Mask and Restore: Blind Backdoor Defense at Test Time with Masked Autoencoder: Introduction

 To address the challenging task, we resort to the strong reconstruction power of modern image generation models.
-Intuitively, powerful generation models can reconstruct the original clean image when the trigger is masked.
-By comparing model predictions on the original and reconstructed images, we can locate the trigger if it exists.
+Intuitively, it can assist us to detect possible triggers and reconstruct the original clean image when the triggers are masked.
 We propose a novel method called \emph{Blind Defense with Masked AutoEncoder} (BDMAE).
 Masked Autoencoders~\cite{he2022masked} are scalable self-supervised learners.
-It randomly masks patches from the input image and reconstructs the missing parts.
-Even using a high masking ratio (\eg, 75\%), the semantic content can still be recovered.
-In our method, we repeatedly mask out specific regions of each test image that possibly contain triggers, and use a generic MAE pretrained on ImageNet~\cite{deng2009imagenet} to restore the missing parts.
-The reconstruction power of MAE enables us to use high masking ratios without changing the image semantic content.
-The dissimilarity in image structure between original images and MAE restorations may also indicate the existence of triggers.
-Since we use the generic MAE, it does not require additional training images for a particular test-time defense task.
+They randomly mask patches from the input image and reconstruct the missing parts.
+Each patch corresponds to one of 14$\times$14 tokens.
+Even using a high masking ratio (\eg, 75\%), the semantic contents can still be recovered.
+We can therefore search triggers efficiently in the token space.
+It enables us to generalize to complex trigger patterns or large image sizes.

-To defense against backdoor attack, we seek a trigger-region score that measures the probability of each image patch belonging to triggers, and use MAE to restore those high-score regions.
-Our method includes three main stages.
-First, we randomly mask out the test image, and generate scores based on the image similarity and label consistency between the test image and MAE restorations.
-Then, we sample masks in consideration of trigger topology, and refine the scores accordingly.
-Finally, image restorations from adaptive score thresholds are fused into one purified image for making prediction.
+Our method belongs to test-time image purification that incapacitates possible local triggers while keeping semantic contents intact.
+We seek trigger scores that measure how likely each image patch contains triggers.
+High score regions are then removed and restored with MAE.
+The whole framework includes three main stages.
+First, we randomly generate MAE masks, and calculate two types of trigger scores based on image structural similarity and label prediction consistency between test images and MAE restorations, respectively.
+Then, we use the topology of triggers to refine both scores.
+The trigger scores help to generate topology-aware MAE masks that cover trigger regions more precisely, and the corresponding MAE restorations in turn help to refine trigger scores.
+Finally, we fuse multiple MAE restorations from adaptive trigger score thresholding into one purified image, and use that image for label prediction.
 Our approach is blind to the network architecture, trigger patterns or image benignity.
-Empirical results demonstrate that BDMAE effectively sanitizes backdoored images without compromising clean images.
+It does not require additional training images for a particular test-time defense task, nor requiring hyper-parameter tuning.
+Extensive results demonstrate that BDMAE effectively purifies backdoored images without compromising clean images.
 BDMAE is generalizable to diverse trigger sizes and patterns.